Untitled

 1. Discuss the cultural, historical, and philosophical evolution of early childhood education.

-4. Discuss national and state standards for the provision of education to young children and how early childhood education programs meet these standards (VELS & NAEYC for children and professionals).
+4. Discuss national and state standards for the provision of education to young children and how early childhood education programs meet these standards.
+[NAEYC Standard 6b]

 Required Technology